CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Refactoring/refactoringHistory.md

 Increasingly popular due to agile development since environments change more quickly

-"Improving the Design of Exisiting Code" is a book by Martin Fowler that contains a catalog of refactoring, a list of bad smells, guidelines on when and how to apply refactoring, and examples of code before and after refactoring
+"Improving the Design of Existing Code" is a book by Martin Fowler that contains a catalog of refactoring, a list of bad smells, guidelines on when and how to apply refactoring, and examples of code before and after refactoring